chayisarak/dst-mosbeatnet/README.md

 # 🦟 A Noise-Resilient Model for Mosquito Species and Sex Detection via Wingbeat Sound Around Noisy Environment

-This project presents a simulation-based training and evaluation framework to develop mosquito sound detection models that are robust to real-world noise.
+This project presents a simulation-based training and evaluation framework to develop mosquito sound detection models robust to real-world noise.
 The system focuses on training with realistic acoustic scenes using synthetic data that combines clean mosquito wingbeat recordings with environmental noise.

 ---